Julija-s/drake-brin-civilizations/README.txt

-# A General Probabilistic Computational Framework Applied on Drake--Fermi--Brin Models of Technological Civilizations
+# A General Probabilistic Computational Framework Applied on Drake-Fermi-Brin Models of Technological Civilizations

 This repository contains code for generating, analyzing, and visualizing basic population models and supermodels, including PCA-based clustering analysis and importance-grid calculations.